 3

 Mix in the wet ingredients to form the cupcake batter.
-Mix just until incorporation to keep from overmixing.
+Mix just until incorporated to prevent overmixing.

 4